OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

 A more advanced group of examples are given by the models developed by Keane and Wolpin (1997).
 In this study, the authors implement an empirical structural life-cycle model of occupational choice and human capital investment.
-They estimate their models on data from the National Longitudinal Survey of Youth (NLSY).
+They estimate their model on data from the National Longitudinal Survey of Youth (NLSY).
+The study includes a "basic" model parametrization that is very similar to the model of Keane and Wolpin (1994) and and "extended" parametrization that improves on the empirical fit of the basic model.

 - Keane, M. P., & Wolpin, K. I. (1997).
 The Career Decisions of Young Men.
   *Journal of Political Economy*, 105(3), 473-522.

-**respy** supports both the basic and extended model from the paper.
+**respy** supports both the basic and extended parametrization from the paper.
 They are named:

 - ``kw_97_basic``
 - ``kw_97_extended``